Kyōko Saitō: 2022–2024: Becoming Hinatazaka46 center, expansion of solo works

 On January 11, 2024, Saitō announced that she would leave Hinatazaka46 on April 5.
 Her "graduation" concert was held on the same day at the Yokohama Stadium, which was also the day before Hinatazaka46's 2-day 5th Hinatansai anniversary concert at the same venue.
-Her final participation on a Hinatazaka46 music release was for the 11th single, "Kimi wa Honeydew", serving as the center for the B-side "Boku ni Tsuzuke" (僕に続け).
+Her final participation on a Hinatazaka46 music release was for the 11th single, "Kimi wa Honeydew", serving as the center for "Boku ni Tsuzuke" (僕に続け), which was performed by the entire group.

-Modeling

-From 2019 to 2024, Saitō was a regular model for the fashion magazine ar.